Blue 42, Blue 42 set hut! A quarterback can often hear this number and color cadence during a football game.

 18 = Inside Zone Run

-This system has made it extremely easy for coaches to get out of the current play they’re in, and get to a play that’s best suited for them to score points.
+This system has made it extremely easy for coaches to get out of the current play they’re in and get to a play that’s best suited for them to score points.

-Coaches who huddle and don’t have checks at the LOS, must live with the current play call.
+Coaches who huddle and don’t have checks at the LOS must live with the current play call.
 This is why it’s a good idea to have a check system in place at the LOS.

 Identifying The Mike Linebacker

-This is to make sure he’s on the same page as the center to ensure he’s protected in the pass game and the running back is protected in the run game.
+This is to ensure he’s on the same page as the center to ensure he’s protected in the passing game and the running back is protected in the run game.

 Why Do Quarterbacks Yell Colors Before The Ball Is Snapped?

 The flexibility of this cadence allows Aaron to change it every week with a different color and a different number.

 The term “Blue 42” is often used when people are trying to mock a quarterback’s cadence.
 There’s no significance to this cadence, just a string of words before the quarterback receives the ball.

-If you’re creating a cadence, it’s good to have colors and numbers in the cadence for many reasons…
+If you’re creating a cadence, it’s good to have colors and numbers in the cadence for many reasons:

-- Instead of the quarterback just getting to the line of scrimmage and saying “GO!”, it allows the offense to prepare for contact
+- Instead of the quarterback just getting to the line of scrimmage and saying “GO!” it allows the offense to prepare for contact.

 - It allows the offense to make adjustments to blitzes at the last second